tensorflow/gnn/tensorflow_gnn/docs/api_docs/python/models/graph_sage/GraphSAGENextState.md

 GraphSAGE is Algorithm 1 in Hamilton et al.:
 ["Inductive Representation Learning on Large Graphs"](https://arxiv.org/abs/1706.02216), 2017.
-It computes the new hidden state h_v for each node v from a concatenation of the previous hiddden state with an aggregation of the neighbor states as
+It computes the new hidden state h_v for each node v from a concatenation of the previous hidden state with an aggregation of the neighbor states as

 $$h_v = \sigma(W \text{ concat}(h_v, h_{N(v)}))$$